Posted on 6/23/2020 in Digital Marketing

 By Sonny Choun

 Have you heard of UTM parameters?
 Do you know what they are and why you should use them in your digital marketing campaigns?
 Plainly stated, they are unique tags that you add to a URL.
 These tags are sent back through your Google Analytics for tracking purposes.
 If you are attracting and driving visitors to your website, appending your URLs with UTM parameters can help capture and monitor the performance of your campaigns.
 This valuable information will help with optimizing your campaign traffic sources and future marketing efforts.
-They will also provide you with extremely valuable insights about your traffic.
+They will also provide you with extremely valuable insights into your traffic.

 Other important reasons to use UTM parameters is they help identify top-performing channels and the links that are driving the most traffic and conversions.
 Understanding this data will help you to measure your marketing campaign effectiveness and design future campaigns to be more focused on your business’s goals.